Sharing physical activities with kids gets everyone’s heart pumping, muscles strengthened, and most importantly, builds family bonds.

-Buy anytime, anywhere sports equipment like jump ropes, frisbees or balls for presents on birthdays and holidays.
-Everyone can get in on the action.
+Gifts that encourage fitness are such a great way to get your kids excited about being activie.
+Sports equipment like jump ropes, frisbees or balls for presents on birthdays and holidays are great because everyone can get in on the action.

-Doesn’t have to cost a lot of money to activate your family.
+It doesn’t have to cost a lot of money to help your family get more active.
 No gym, no problem.
 Use household items as props.
 Make some yoga blocks out of heavy coffee table books, a broom for a workout bar or simply try some wall squats.
 Heading outdoors?
 Grab some balls, cans and pool noodles and create your own obstacle course.

 Music is a huge motivator and can be a powerful source for energizing and increasing endurance.
 Plus, everyone no matter what age is sure to have their favorite go-to tune that automatically takes them them to a happy place.
 Bring a long the proverbial boom box and watch how everyone will move, together.

-Take advantage of your community centers or local gym on the weekends that might have adult group fitness and kids fitness or sports classes running at the same time.
+Take advantage of your community centers or local gym that might have adult group fitness and kids fitness or sports classes running at the same time.
 Walk over there together and then share your experiences over a post workout healthy juice.

 Find a Cul de Sac near by or create a mock track and start a family fun run with your community; plan olympic style relays at the next cousins barbecue; find a vacation spot where you can all benefit from outdoor activities like hiking, biking or simple walking to and from the poolside.

 And last but not least….stay hydrated, keep healthy snacks on hand and always remember to have fun, fun, fun!